 - third deposit deadline: April 27, 2016 — $3,240

 To withdraw from this special program, you must notify the SCE registrar's office in writing.
 Your refund amount will be determined by the number of days from the start of the program that you withdraw.

 - Days 1–3: Withdrawal period with a 100 percent tuition refund

 - Days 4–5: Withdrawal period with a 50 percent tuition refund

 - Day 6: Withdrawal period with a 0 percent refund

-If you want to appeal the refund schedule based on special circumstances, please download the petition form, complete it, and submit it to B20 Day Hall.
+If you want to appeal the refund schedule based on special circumstances, please download and complete the petition form and submit it to B20 Day Hall.
 The form will be reviewed by committee, and you will be notified if your appeal is approved.

 For more information about this program, please see About the Tanzania Summer Program on the Division of Nutritional Sciences website.